Roasio2370/4-bit-processor/README.md

 displays, one speaker, a joystick(it works just like a D-PAD) and two buttons(A and B).
 You can change the context where you insert the chip and it should still working properly.
 Though I recommend to reuse the BUS DRIVER as it contains the memory mapping.
-The 16x16 display is composed by 256 3-bit(8 colors) pixels.
+The 32x32 display is composed by 256 3-bit(8 colors) pixels.

+# IO
+The input/output section has 16 address.

+The 0-7 ones are two for each 7-segment display.
+The 8 and 9 are for low and high frecuency of the speaker respectively and the 10(A) is for the volume.
+All these are for write-only.

+The read-only addresses are: 11(B) for D-pad X and 12(C) for D-pad Y, 13(D) is for A button, 14(E) is for B button and 15(F) is for the random number generator, a 4-bit device that returns a semi-random number when required based on the times the user pressed the A and B buttons.

 # PROGRAMMING